Suzuki Jimny: Maruti Gypsy

+The Indian built SJ410/413 (rebranded as MG410/413) has only ever been available in a long-wheelbase version.
+The Gypsy remained in production for the Indian subcontinent market until late 2018.
+The last version produced in India by Maruti was the Samurai-based Gypsy King, using the sixteen-valve, 1.3-litre G13BB engine with 80 PS.
+The Gypsy King is still popular with the Indian armed forces and police units.
+The Gypsy was also exported to limited areas in Southeastern Europe, South America, Eastern Africa and Russia.
+From the early 1990s until 1999, Suzuki Australia transitioned its sourcing of the Sierra Stockman ute from Japan to India.
+These Inidan-sourced utes can be identified by the MG410 badge on the front wings and VIN beginning with the prefix MA.

+In 2013, Suzuki New Zealand reintroduced the Suzuki SJ series into New Zealand badged as the Suzuki Farm Worker 4x4, although the Maruti badge can clearly be seen in the centre of the radiator grille.
+The vehicle is actually the leaf-sprung Maruti Gypsy King MG413W, powered by the G13BB 1.3-litre, sixteen-valve engine, producing 59 kW at 6,000 rpm and 103 Nm of torque at 4,500 rpm, mated to a five-speed, all synchromesh gearbox and a high/low 2WD/4WD transfer box.
+The Farm Worker is available in four slightly differing styles, two having a rear window and fibreglass bulkhead, and two having canvas roofs with foldable front windscreens, all based on the long wheelbase version (the only version built by Maruti) and offering a maximum payload of 500 kg.
+As its name suggests the Farm Worker is intended for farm work only and is not able to be road registered due to the vehicle not meeting current crash protection regulations, although it does come with seat belts for the front two seats.

 High altitude world record

 The modified vehicle used in the expedition.

 On 21 April 2007, the Chilean duo of Gonzalo Bravo and Eduardo Canales drove their modified Suzuki Samurai (SJ413) up Ojos del Salado to an altitude of 6688 m, setting a new record for the highest altitude attained by a four-wheeled vehicle, surpassing the previous record of 6646 m set by a Jeep.

 The Samurai in question benefited from wheel, tire, and suspension changes, and a supercharged G16A 4-cylinder engine.
 It was the third attempt for the two man team, after encountering weather difficulties on the first attempt and an engine fire in the second.
 The previous record holder's team led by Matthias Jeschke driving a Jeep Wrangler, left a sign reading "Jeep Parking Only: All others don't make it up here anyway".
 The Chilean team found the sign, blown down by strong winds, and brought it back to civilization as a souvenir.

 This record was duly certified by the Guinness World Record in July 2007.

 On 13 December 2019, Jeschke reclaimed the record with a Mercedes Benz Unimog.